unahouExosite/docs/portals/README.md

 # Portals API (BETA)

-__This API is in beta testing and may be to subject to the occasional tweak.
+__This API is in beta testing and may be subject to the occasional tweak.
 Any such tweaks will be documented here.__

 Portals provides a user authentication and management system on top of the One Platform.
 The Portals API provides access to Portals functionality using a REST-style HTTP API, using the JSON format in request and response bodies, and basic authentication where a Portals account is required.